-Minolta had a long history of making 16mm cameras.
-The Minolta 16mm story goes back to 1947 with the introduction of the Konan 16 Automat, made by the Konan Institute.
+Minolta had a long history of making 16mm sub-miniature cameras.
+The Minolta 16mm story goes back to 1947 and the Konan 16 Automat, made by the Konan Institute.
 Minolta took over the Konan Institute and produced its own version, the Minolta 16 Automat in 1955.
 The main difference between the Minolta and the earlier Konan was a new film cassette.
-The Minolta 16mm film cassette became the nearest thing subminiature cameras would ever get to a standard for film cassettes.
+The Minolta 16mm film cassette became the nearest thing sub-miniature cameras would ever get to a standard film cassettes.

 Like it's Konan forebear, the Minolta 16 Automat used a telescopic body style that was very compact.
 Minolta continued to produce cameras with basically the same body right up to the point when they stopped making 16mm cameras in 1974.
 But they also produced a wide range of other 16mm cameras with a variety of body styles and at a variety price points.
 This wide range of cameras can be a bit confusing as many different types were available at any point in time.

 The original telescopic design was introduced in 1955 and produced right through to 1974.
 The 16 Automat was replaced by the 16I in 1957, adding the ability to use a range of filters and close up attachments.
 In 1960 the 16I was replaced the 16II adding a wider range of shutter speeds and apertures to the mix.
 This is the model featured on this page.
 The 16I and 16II models were available in a range of colours in addition to the common silver models, including black, gold, blue, red, magenta and green.
 In 1972 the 16II cost £19.55 camera only, or £26.95 including a flash and accessory kit.
 (The price information on these pages came from a scan I found online of the ‘UK Camera Guide 1972’ on the web.
 Unfortunately the webpages with the scans is no longer available.)